-DSGN 101 Basic Design I DSGN 102 Basic Design II

-Upon completing this review, the Committee will give a final assessment to each candidate.
+DSGN 101 Basic Design I DSGN 102 Basic Design II Upon completing this review, the Committee will give a final assessment to each candidate.
 Only students who receive an "accepted" review will be allowed to enroll in the second-year design courses.

 In addition to assessment of each student's design performance, academic performance will be assessed.
-The following courses are required for consideration for admission to the sophomore year of major study in addition to maintaining a minimum 2.5 GPA.
+The following courses are required for consideration for admission to the sophomore year of major study in addition to maintaining a minimum 2.4 cumulative GPA.

-DSGN 100 Introduction to Design DSGN 101 Basic Design I DSGN 102 Basic Design II DSGN 121 Survey of Design (architecture majors only) ENGL 101 Rhetoric and Composition ENGL 102 Composition and Literature MATH 100 or 105 The following courses are recommended for admission to second year: HUMN 151 or 152 Humanistic Traditions II (architecture majors only)

-VIAR 111 Drawing I
+DSGN 100 Introduction to Design

+DSGN 101 Basic Design I

+DSGN 102 Basic Design II

+DSGN 121 Survey of Design (architecture majors only)

+ENGL 101 Rhetoric and Composition

+ENGL 102 Composition and Literature

+MATH 100 or 105, (MATH 140 or MATH 143).

+The following courses are recommended for admission to second year: